 The first step is to prepare a build configuration which will work the same way as the meta-runner we would like to produce.
 Let us use the configuration with a single Ant build step: Ant can be executed on any platform where the TeamCity agent runs; besides, Ant runner in TeamCity supports build.xml specified right in the runner settings.
 This is important because our build configuration must be self-contained, it cannot take build.xml from the version control repository.
 So in our case the Ant step settings will look like this:

 artifact.paths is a system property.
 We need to add it on the Parameters tab of the build configuration settings:

 Note that each parameter can have a specification where we can provide the label, description, type of control and specify validation conditions.
 Before version 8.0 this specification was used by the custom build dialog only.
 Now this specification is used by a meta-runner too.

 Once the build steps and parameters are defined, we need to make sure our build configuration works by running a couple of builds through the custom build dialog:

 Extracting and Using Meta-Runner

-If the build configuration works properly, we can create a meta-runner using the Extract Meta-Runner button in the build configuration settings sidebar:
+If the build configuration works properly, we can create a meta-runner using the Actions button in the top right-hand corner, Extract meta-runner... option: